ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 - the list of certified advertisers for political campaigning, for the USA, the European Union, Australia and India;
 - the list of certified issue advertisers for US issue advertising.

 According to the [Ads Transparency Center FAQs](https://business.twitter.com/en/help/ads-policies/ads-transparency-center-faqs.html), “only ads from certified accounts per the Political Content Ads Policy are displayed in the ATC”.
-However, the Ads Transparency Center search bar gives access to advertiser timelines with no links to politics, such as a [windshield dealer](https://ads.twitter.com/transparency/Carglass_France).
+However, the Ads Transparency Center search bar gives access to advertiser timelines with no links to politics, such as a [windshield dealer](https://ads.twitter.com/transparency/Carglass_France) or [pizzerias](https://ads.twitter.com/transparency/pizzahut).
 The search bar does not give a mean to access the entire list of advertisers: this would require to search for all possible strings of characters.

 Furthermore, from the content of the ads, it seems that the list of advertisers for political campaigning accessible through the Ads Transparency Center relates only to the European parliament elections.
 The Ads Transparency Center currently provides no way for researchers to access all political ads concerning national politics or issues.